cvetaneeeee/understat_xg/README.md

 4. Copy your sheet ID and sheet name and paste them in lines 75 and 76 in the code
 5. Put the path to your credentials on line 74.
 If you've name your credentials keys.json and placed the file in this repo, the path should just read keys.json
 6. Adjust the indexes in the build_url function to scrape xG data for another season or league

+# Added two scripts to fetch data from api-football api on rapidapi.com for last and next fixtures for the 5 big leagues - EPL, La Liga, Serie A, Ligue 1 and Bundesliga

+## rapidapi_fixtures.py

+1. Sign up for api-football on rapidapi.com and get your key and put it in the code in the key variable
+2. Adjust the query string to your preference - modify the league, the season and toggle between 'next' and 'last' key word to get 'next' or 'last' 'N' fixtures